Marked improvement witnessed in Pak-US ties

 "Pakistan has been extending support and facilitation, in good faith, to seek a political solution to the prolonged Afghan conflict.
 The relevant Afghan stakeholders are now moving forward towards starting the Intra-Afghan dialogue, which we hope would lead to a comprehensive and inclusive political settlement”, said the spokesperson at the weekly virtual media briefing.

-Pakistan says that there have been positive strides in the ongoing peace process including the historic Agreement between US and Taliban.
-In this regard the US Special Envoy for Afghanistan reconciliation Ambassador Zalmay Khalilzad was informed on Wednesday that.
-Pakistan remains committed to continue working with regional and international partners to support efforts for a peaceful, stable and prosperous Afghanistan.
+Pakistan says that there have been positive strides in the ongoing peace process including the historic Agreement between the US and the Taliban.
+In this regard, the US Special Envoy for Afghanistan reconciliation Ambassador Zalmay Khalilzad was informed on Wednesday that Pakistan remains committed to continue working with regional and international partners to support efforts for a peaceful, stable and prosperous Afghanistan.
 “Pakistan remains ready to engage in endeavours to facilitate closer Pakistan-Afghanistan economic partnership and regional connectivity projects”, she added.

 Eyebrows had been raised at the inclusion of Adam Boehler, CEO of US International Development Finance Corporation who accompanied Khalilzad.
 But the spokesperson to several queries said that this was part of ongoing Pakistan-US economic engagement in line with the decision of the leadership last July to intensify trade and economic cooperation between the two countries.